Hyperpalatable food: Definition

-The proportion of foods sold in the United States fitting this definition of hyperpalatable increased by 20% between 1988 and 2018.
+The proportion of foods sold in the United States fitting this definition of hyperpalatable increased from 49% to 69% between 1988 and 2018.

 Neurobiology

 Hyperpalatable foods have been shown to activate the reward regions of the brain, such as the hypothalamus, that influence food choices and eating behaviours.
 When these foods are consumed, the neurons in the reward region become very active, creating highly positive feelings of pleasure so that people want to keep seeking these foods regularly.
 Hyperpalatable foods can also modify the release of hormones that regulate appetite, stress, and metabolism.

 Normally when eating a meal, appetite hormones are released from the digestive tract (e.g. glucagon-like peptide and cholecystokinin) and from fat cells (e.g. leptin), which cause feelings of fullness and communicate with the brain to stop eating.
 If the body has not received food for several hours, ghrelin is released from the stomach to signal hunger.
 Eating hyperpalatable foods too often might interfere with how the brain processes these hormonal signals so that one may feel continued cravings despite having eaten enough food.
 Animal studies have shown that brain signals can become disrupted when eating a very high sugar or high fat diet, which may trigger the release of hormones that reduce stressful emotions and therefore lead to a habitual desire for these foods.